Dernière mise à jour: 24 mai 2024

 Resetting the Router

-When you have exhausted all other solutions and are certain that the password you entered is correct, it may be a good idea to consider a complete reset of your router.
+When you've exhausted all other solutions and are confident that the password entered is correct, it may be a good idea to consider a full reset of your router.

 This action will return your router to its factory default settings.